 "Claiming Party" has the meaning set forth in Section 4.3.

-"Claims" means all third party claims, damages or actions, threatened or filed and, whether groundless, false, fraudulent or otherwise, that directly or indirectly relate to the subject matter of an indemnity, and the resulting losses, damages, expenses, counsel fees and court costs, whether incurred by settlement or otherwise, and whether such claims or actions are threatened or filed prior to or after the termination of the Agreement.
+"Claims" means all third party claims, damages or actions, threatened or filed and, whether groundless, false, fraudulent or otherwise, that directly or indirectly relate to the subject matter of an indemnity, and the resulting losses, damages, expenses, counsel fees and court costs, whether incurred by settlement or otherwise, and whether such claims or actions are threatened or filed prior to or after the termination of any Transactions or the Master Agreement.

-"Confirmation Letter" means a written notice substantially in the form set forth in Schedule B confirming the specific terms of a Transaction, as further described in Section 2.3.
+"Confirmation Letter" means a written notice substantially in the form set forth in Exhibit B confirming the specific terms of a Transaction, as further described in Section 2.3.

 "Contract Price" means the price agreed to be paid by Buyer to Seller for the purchase of the Product (including as to currency) for any Transaction.

-"Costs" means, with respect to the Non-Defaulting Party, brokerage fees, commissions and other similar costs and expenses reasonably incurred by such Party either in terminating any arrangement hereunder pursuant to which it has hedged its obligations or entering into new arrangements which replace a Terminated Transaction; and all reasonable legal fees and expenses incurred by the Non-Defaulting Party in connection with enforcing its rights under the Agreement.
+"Costs" means, with respect to the Non-Defaulting Party, all associated costs, including but not limited to brokerage fees, commissions and other similar costs and expenses, reasonably incurred by such Party either in terminating any arrangement hereunder pursuant to which it has hedged its obligations or entering into new arrangements which replace a Terminated Transaction, and all legal fees and expenses incurred by the Non-Defaulting Party in connection with enforcing its rights under the Agreement.

-"Credit Rating" means, with respect to any entity, the rating then assigned to such entity’s unsecured, senior long-term debt obligations (not supported by third party credit enhancements) or if such entity does not have a rating for its senior unsecured long-term debt, then the rating then assigned to such entity as an issues rating by S&P, Moody’s or any other rating agency agreed by the Parties.
+"Credit Rating" means, with respect to any entity, the rating then assigned by S&P, Moody’s or any other rating agency agreed upon by the Parties to such entity’s unsecured, senior long-term debt obligations (not supported by third party credit enhancements) or if such entity does not have a rating for its senior unsecured long-term debt, then the rating then assigned to such entity as an issues rating by S&P, Moody’s or any other rating agency agreed upon by the Parties.

-"Cross Default Amount" means, with respect to Party A, a cross default by Party A’s Guarantor in the amount of US$100,000,000 or more, and, with respect to Party B, a cross default by [Party B/Party B’s Guarantor] in the amount of [US] $__________________ or more.
+"Cross Default Amount" means, with respect to Party A, an amount by which Party A’s Guarantor shall have defaulted with respect to its indebtedness to third parties, resulting in an Acceleration of Obligations of Party A’s Guarantor in excess of US$100,000,000, and, with respect to Party B, an amount by which [Party B/Party B’s Guarantor] shall have defaulted with respect to its indebtedness to third parties, resulting in an Acceleration of Obligations of [Party B/Party B’s Guarantor] in excess of [US] $__________________.

 "Defaulting Party" has the meaning set forth in Section 6.1.